2020 Apr Tutorials, Overviews

 With the capability to analyze huge amounts of data, including medical information, human behavior patterns, and environmental conditions, big data tools can be invaluable in dealing with deadly outbreaks.

-- 10 Best Machine Learning Textbooks that All Data Scientists Should Read - Apr 28, 2020.
+- 10 Best Machine Learning Textbooks that All Data Scientists Should Read, by Daniel Smith - Apr 28, 2020.

 Check out these 10 books that can help data scientists and aspiring data scientists learn machine learning today.